Stock Market Statistics and Facts for 2025

 (CNBC)

 Automation is taking over numerous industries, and stock markets are certainly not immune to the appeal and advantages of machine-run algorithm trading.
-They are used by even the greatest stock picking services to deliver the best stock to their clients.
+They are used by the leading stock picking services to deliver the best stock to their clients.

 The stock market usually performs the worst in September.